yantattan/codejam-agent-launchpad/README.md

-# Volc Agent Launchpad
+# Volc Agent Launchpad - Secure File Handling Middleware

-A minimal Agent platform for three-day middleware hackathons.
-It provides Agent CRUD, a browser Playground, persistent workspaces, and Codex CLI backed by the Volcengine Ark Responses API.

 Run it locally with Docker, Colima, or rootless Podman, or deploy it to Volcengine ECS.

 > [!WARNING]
-> This is a hackathon proof of concept.
-It has per-user identity and Agent
+> This app has per-user identity and Agent ownership
-> ownership (see [Authentication](#authentication-supabase) below) but still
+> (see [Authentication](#authentication-supabase) below) but still
 > has no tracing, audit, or hardened sandbox middleware.
 Do not use production
 > data or credentials.
 See [SECURITY.md](SECURITY.md).

 ## Features

-- React and TypeScript Web UI
 - Agent create, edit, start, stop, delete, and multi-turn chat
 - Fastify control plane with asynchronous Run state
 - Per-user identity and Agent ownership via Supabase Auth